Charles Winquist: Subversion and transcendence

 The world's mythologies and religious customs are not problematic because of the traditions themselves, but rather because of a secular culture that has overwritten these traditions.
 To think about God, and the meaning of life, even if there is no understanding written or spoken, is an act of transcendence.
 Thinking symbolically becomes a form of consciousness that goes far beyond individuals.
 It's a meditation of the past and future, a reflection of the world within and beyond.
 Communicating through abstract ideas is at the foundation of creativity and symbolic thought, including art, music, the written word, mathematics, and science.

-Winquist noted that in René Descartes' third Meditation, Descartes wrote that God transcended "subjective dominance."
-The very thought of God's attributes created doubt about the innate ability of human nature to comprehend the existence of God.
-It is enough to understand there is an infinite that can be judged, and that all these attributes clearly perceived and known imply perfection....
-Thinking formulaically about God defies selfhood.
-Traces of the divine, or even another, change patterns of thought that remain a part of the questioning individual.
-Thinking transcends itself and disrupts its own "recording surface".
-Perceptual limitations still exist, which Winquist called a "knot", but Winquist argued phenomenology was humiliated by consciousness, which peaked when encircled by meaningful nuances that transcended the control of consciousness itself.
+Winquist finds insight in René Descartes' Third Meditation, writing that in our thoughts about God, we transcend our "subjective dominance".
+The very thought of God's attributes create doubt about the innate ability of human nature to comprehend the existence of God.
+Descartes posited that he (Descartes), as a finite being, could never originate the idea of an infinite substance (God) unless it was placed in him by an actually infinite being.
+Winquist extended this, arguing that "thinking formulaically" about the divine actually defies the self.
+Traces of the divine — or even the "other" — alter the very thought patterns of the questioning individual, causing thought to transcend itself and disrupts its own "recording surface".
+While perceptual limitations (what Winquist termed a "knot") persist, he ultimately argues phenomenology is "humiliated", or brought to its limit, when encircled by meaningful nuances that that exceed its control.

-Edmund Husserl's "phenomenological reduction," a sort of bracketing that allows for the suspension of an object or content of a thought, judgment, or perception, called noema (as well as eidetic reduction), is a helpful key in understanding Winquist's work.
+Edmund Husserl's "phenomenological reduction", a sort of bracketing allows for the suspension of an object or content of a thought, judgment, or perception, called noema (as well as eidetic reduction), is a helpful key in understanding Winquist's work.
 Maurice Merleau-Ponty also weighed in on bracketing, although primarily because he rejected Husserl's ideas.
 It is debated whether or not he rejected "reductionism", but it's worth noting that Merleau-Ponty's opposition to Husserl sparked his phenomenology of perception.
 Merleau-Ponty wrote the most important thing about the reduction, and Husserl's constant re-examination of its possibility, was its impossibility.
-Husserl himself said, according to Merleau-Ponty, that the effort made the philosopher a perpetual beginner who should never take anything for granted, that philosophy "is an ever-renewed experiment in making its own beginning, that it consists wholly in the description of this beginning...."
+Husserl himself said, according to Merleau-Ponty, that the effort made the philosopher a perpetual beginner who should never take anything for granted, that philosophy "is an ever-renewed experiment in making its own beginning, that it consists wholly in the description of this beginning..."